stepyt/python-challenge/README.md

 The list of pictures is available at this URL: https://jsonplaceholder.typicode.com/photos

-Your application should fetch the data at that URL, parse it as JSON and then store it into a proper python data structure / classes
+Your application should fetch the data at that URL, parse it as JSON and then store it into a proper python data structure

 You should then compute and print, for each albumId, the number of pictures available